-Prerequisite: EDAS 111 and 152 or consent of department.
+Prerequisite: EDAS 111 and 152 or consent of the Associate Dean.

 Supporting Students with Mental Health Concerns

 This course explores the most common mental health disorders with an emphasis on strategies and practices that assist and support these students in the classroom and with their peers.